Food and Drink in Cuba

 - Cuban Drinks

-- Our travelers' comments about food in Cuba
+- Our travellers' comments about food in Cuba

 Fresh fruits and vegetables that come and go with the seasons include mouth watering mango, pineapple, papaya, guava, coconut, orange, grapefruit, breadfruit, corn, an assortment of sweet potatoes, bananas, breadfruit, and enormous avocados, ss well as many other tropical fruit.